upstarter/automata/README.md

   - this node parses and validates the user configuration and creates and manages OTP event callbacks of the user-defined behavior tree root node.

 ###### The Control Supervision Tree (in `lib/core/control/`)
-This tree is the management & fault tolerance mechanism for the user-defined behavior tree(s).
+These are the management & fault tolerance mechanisms for the user-defined behavior tree(s).

 - `Automaton.Node`
   - this is the most complicated node as it defines the user API and manages and